“I don’t have a single cent coming in”: What it’s like to be a nail tech during coronavirus

 Salons and barbershops serve as central gathering spots and hubs for communities.
 The shuttering of these businesses to slow the spread of coronavirus certainly impacts customers.
 But for workers with limited safety nets, the consequences can be especially dire.
-On March 20, New York governor Andrew Cuomo told all non-essential workers to stay at home, with closures of nail salons, barber shops, and tattoo parlors taking effect the next evening.
+On March 20, New York governor Andrew Cuomo told all nonessential workers to stay at home, with closures of nail salons, barbershops, and tattoo parlors taking effect the next evening.

 In New York, the average hourly pay for nail salon workers is $12.53 with tips, according to Leanne Tory-Murphy, an organizer at the New York Nail Salon Workers Association.
 A 2017 Economic Policy Institute report found that workers who took just three days of unpaid sick leave sacrificed an entire month’s worth of groceries, with seven or more days equating to losing a month’s rent or a monthly mortgage payment.